Don’t waste your time doing yoga the way I did.

 - Do you really know whether what the instructor said is appropriate for YOUR body?
 (A general rule doesn’t mean it absolutely applies to you.)

 - Can you translate the words the instructor said into that particular physical alignment?
 Can you be sure you’re in the alignment you think you are, when you can’t see your entire body?
-And if so, can you feel that alignment when you’re not looking in one of the gym mirrors?
+And if so, can you feel that alignment when you’re not looking in a mirror or yourself in the video window?

 - Are you still able to breathe and keep a softness in your jaw and face?
 If not, do you know what to change?